Is the UPWalker Covered by Medicare?

-Does Medicare Cover Other Upright Walkers?
+Does Medicare Cover a Walker of Other Types?

 The answer may vary by device.
 Medicare considers walkers to be durable medical equipment, which is a covered benefit.
 Walkers and rollators may be rented or purchased through Medicare Part B and Medicare Advantage as long as they meet the following criteria: